mehedii-h03/flutter-library/README.md

 # Flutter Library

 Welcome to the Flutter Library repository!
-This website represent a event management web application.
+This website represent a library of flutter web application.

 ## Live link